 In Nerja there are usually activities in the Balcón de Europa, with parades and exhibitors with gastronomic and artisan products.

-More information on the Facebook page of Turismo de Nerja.
+- More information on the Facebook page Nerja Tourism.

 Did you know that…?